eonist/eonist.github.io/_posts/2021-06-10-NSOperationQueue-in-swift.md

 - NSOperation represents a single unit of work.
 It’s an abstract class that offers a useful, thread-safe structure for modeling state, priority, dependencies, and management.
 - Examples of tasks that lend themselves well to NSOperation include network requests, image resizing, text processing, or any other repeatable, structured, long-running task that produces associated state or data.
 - GCD is ideal for in-line asynchronous processing, NSOperation provides a more comprehensive, object-oriented model of computation for encapsulating all of the data around structured, repeatable tasks in an application.
-- An NSOperation can be **cancelled** and have its operational state queried.
+- An NSOperation can be **cancelled** and have it's operational state queried.
 - Once you dispatch a task using Grand Central Dispatch, you no longer have control or insight into the execution of that task. **This is what NSOperation solves!**

 ```swift